Towers of Function Fields over Non-prime Finite Fields: A Drinfeld modular motivation for the equations

-In this section we give a modular interpretation for the tower $\mathcal F/\mathbb{F}_{\ell}$.
-More precisely, we show that curves in the tower parametrize certain Drinfeld modules of characteristic $T-1$ and rank $n\ge 2$ together with some varying additional structure.
+In this section we show that Equations (\ref{eq:sepvarx}) and (\ref{eq:sepvarz}) can be obtained using a Drinfeld modular construction.
+More precisely, we show that curves in the towers are related to one-dimensional varieties parametrizing certain classes of Drinfeld modules of characteristic $T-1$ and rank $n\ge 2$ together with some varying additional structure.
 For definitions and results about Drinfeld modules, we refer to \cite{goss}.
 We will restrict to the case of Drinfeld $\mathbb F_q[T]$-modules of rank $n$ and characteristic $T-1$.

 It is well known, that Drinfeld modular curves which parametrize Drinfeld modules of rank two together with some level structure, have many $\mathbb{F}_{q^2}$-rational points after suitable reductions.
 These rational points correspond to supersingular Drinfeld modules.
 In fact, it was shown in \cite{gekeler2}, that curves obtained in this way are asymptotically optimal; i.e., they attain the Drinfeld--Vl\u{a}du\c{t} bound.
 More generally, after reduction, the variety parametrizing Drinfeld modules of rank $n$ (again with some additional structure) has points corresponding to supersingular Drinfeld modules, which were shown to be $\mathbb{F}_{q^n}$-rational in \cite{gekeler}.
 This variety however, has dimension $n-1$.
 Hence we will consider one-dimensional subvarieties containing the supersingular points, to obtain curves with many $\mathbb{F}_{q^n}$-rational points.
 We will consider a one-dimensional sub-locus corresponding to particular Drinfeld modules (including all supersingular ones, in order to get many rational points), together with particular isogenies leaving this sub-locus invariant (in order to get recursive equations).